cl-plus-ssl/cl-plus-ssl/README.md

 Distinguishing features: CL+SSL is portable code based on CFFI and gray streams.
-It defines its own libssl BIO_METHOD, so that TLS I/O can be written over portable Lisp streams instead of bypassing the streams and giving OpenSSL a Unix file descriptors to send data over.
+It defines its own libssl BIO_METHOD, so that TLS I/O can be written over portable Lisp streams instead of bypassing the streams and giving OpenSSL a socket file descriptor to send data over.
 (But the file descriptor approach is still used if possible.)

 License: MIT-style.